Mail Merge and Reporting

 A mail merge field is a field that you can insert into a mail merge template to include specific values from a data source record in output documents.
 For example, you can insert a merge field in an email template so that the greeting will have the recipient’s first name rather than a generic “Hello!”.
 Aspose.Words places data from an external source, such as a database or file, into these fields and formats them.
 The resulting document is saved in the specified folder.

-Aspose.Words takes the standard mail merge functionality and advances it many steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices.
-Here are a few advantages of the Aspose.Words reporting solution:
+Aspose.Words takes the standard mail merge functionality and advances it a few steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices.
+Here are many advantages of the Aspose.Words reporting solution:

 - Design reports in Microsoft Word using standard mail merge fields